mitmedialab/ytrends/scraper/README.md

 YouTube Trends Scraper
 ======================

-A simple ruby library to scrape all the YouTube Trends data in to a SQLite database.
+A simple ruby library to scrape all the YouTube Trends data in to a MySQL database.

 Installation
 ------------